Kayo Kitada

 Kayo Kitada (北田 佳世, Kitada Kayo) is a retired Japanese judoka.

+Early life and education

 Kitada was born in Shirahama, Wakayama and began judo at the age of 10.
 She graduated from Nippon Sport Science University in 2001.

+Career

-In 2002, she participated Asian Games held in Busan and won a gold medal in the Extra Lightweight category.
+In 2002, she participated in the Asian Games held in Busan and won a gold medal in the Extra Lightweight category.